Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/projects/IGNITE/index.md

-# IGNITE - Improved assessment of forest fire susceptibility
+# Improved assessment of forest fire susceptibility
+## IGNITE
 ---
 The humidity of inflamable earth material in woods is the critical element for the assessment of forest fire initiation danger.
 Validation and new parametrization based on empirical data by means of causal machine learning approaches.